 1. Whistleblowing policy

 Mattioli Woods encourages all its employees, as well as consultants, contractors and other business partners (collectively referred to as staff for the purposes of this statement) to report any concerns related to the direct activities, or the supply chains, of the group.
 This includes any circumstances that may give rise to an enhanced risk of slavery or human trafficking.
-Our whistleblowing procedure is designed to make it easy for staff to make disclosures (the policy is released to all employees annually) – without fear of retaliation – independently to our non-executive director Martin Reason.
-Employees, clients, or others who have concerns can follow either our whistleblowing or complaints procedure.
+Our whistleblowing procedure is designed to make it easy for staff to make disclosures – without fear of retaliation – independently to our non-executive director Laura Newman.
+Employees, clients or others who have concerns can follow either our whistleblowing or complaints procedure.

 2. Employee code of conduct